o-log/php-db/README.md

+The library major features are:

+- migrations manager with CLI, web and program interface

+- lightweight wrapper around PDO with automatic connection to server

+- concept of table spaces and connectors, which allows composing application from several modules or services

+# Working with database data

 Database connection will be established automatically when performing first query.
 Thus majority of pages is generated without connecting to database at all -  all data comes from cache.

 Basic database methods are located in DB class:

     static public function readColumn($db_id, $query, $params_arr = array())

-Used to read values from single column to array.
+Reads values from single column to array.

     static public function query($space_id, $query, $params_arr = array())